Exceptional Slopes on Manifolds of Small Complexity: Introduction

-\begin{thm} If $M$ is a cusped hyperbolic manifold obtained by surgery on the minimally twisted 5-chain link then: \begin{itemize} \item $M$ is not the exterior of a knot with a reducible filling; \item $M$ does not have a lens space and toroidal filling at distance 4; \item If $M$ has 10 exceptional slopes then $M$ is the figure-8 knot exterior; \item If $M$ has exceptional slopes at distance 8 then $M$ is either the figure-8 knot exterior or the figure-8 knot exterior sister. \end{itemize} \end{thm}
+\begin{thm} If $M$ is a cusped hyperbolic manifold obtained by surgery on the minimally twisted 5-chain link and $\tau$ is a fixed boundary component of $M$ then: \begin{enumerate}[(i)] \item If $M$ is the exterior of a knot in $S^3$ then $M$ does not have a reducible filling; \item If $M$ has two exceptional slopes on $\tau$ at distance greater than 3 apart then they do not correspond to a lens space and a toroidal filling; \item If $M$ has 10 exceptional slopes on $\tau$ then $M$ is the figure-8 knot exterior; \item If $M$ is a manifold with exceptional slopes on $\tau$ at distance greater than 5 then $M$ is obtained by surgery on the Whitehead link. \item $M$ does not have more than one reducible filling. \end{enumerate} \end{thm}